 If a toilet seat is soft closing, this means that it does not slam.
 Instead, it slows down a couple of inches from the bowl, closing gradually and quietly.
 This is ideal if you are furnishing a bathroom that small children will use.

 Toilet and basin unit

 A toilet and basin unit is a box-like structure that encases both the toilet and the basin.
 It also creates extra storage space, since they typically come with drawers or cupboards built into them.
 The cistern and pipework are concealed within the unit, which keeps the fixtures looking neat and tidy.
 The cistern is usually accessible via a removable panel in the unit.
-To learn more about these units, see this handy guide [insert link to I’m interested in bathroom furniture which combines a toilet with a basin here].

 A toilet unit does much the same job as a toilet and sink unit, but without the additional room for the basin.
 These units are, again, very box-like in shape, fitting around the toilet and concealing everything except the bowl.
 The cistern is hidden within the unit, accessible via a panel, while the pipework at the back is also hidden from view.